raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 Since every non-empty balanced word begins with a pair of parentheses enclosing an inner balanced word, if that inner balanced word is not empty we know that it also begins with a pair of parentheses enclosing a one-level deeper inner balanced word.

 We can recursively apply this level by level, first zero prefix by first zero prefix, until we must reach a first zero prefix of `()`.
 Our inner strings are successively two parentheses shorter, and since we begin with a finite string.
 This must reach a two-character balanced string, `()`.
-##### Balanced strings are highly catenative
+##### Prepending, appending, or inserting balanced words preserve balance
 Given two balanced words `first` and `second` that have differences of zero by definition, the catenation `firstsecond` must have a difference of zero.
 And since the `first` is balanced, all of its prefixes are greater than or equal to zero. `second` is also balanced, and since its prefixes are greater than or equal to zero and the prefix `first` has a difference of zero, all of the differences of `fristsecond` will be greater than or equal to zero. *The concatenation of two balanced words is a balanced word.*

 Next we consider two words, `eentwee` and `drie`, that are balanced.
 The word `eendrietwee` must have a difference of zero, and since `drie` has a net effect of zero on the differences within `eentwee`, every prefix of the word `eendrietwee` must have a difference greater than or equal to zero. *The insertion of a balanced word anywhere within a balanced word is a balanced word*.

+The net effect of these

-Finally, we consider a word, `firstsecondthird` that is balanced. `second` is also balanced. `firstthird`, the word we get by removing `second` from `firstsecondthird`, must have a difference of zero.
+Finally, we consider a balanced word, `firstsecondthird`, that contains the balanced word `second`. `firstthird`, the word we get by removing `second` from `firstsecondthird`, must have a difference of zero.
 And since the net change of `second` is zero on the differences of `first` and `third`, every prefix of the word `firstthird` must be greater than or equal to zero. *The removal of a balanced word from a balanced word leaves a balanced word as a remainder.*
 ##### Removing `()` from a balanced string repeatedly ends with the empty string
 Every balanced string contains a `()`, and since `()` is a balanced string, removing `()` from a balanced string leaves a balanced string that is two characters shorter.
 Given a finite string, this process must terminate in the empty string or an unbalanced string that does not contain `()`.